Strata management agreements

-The right strata manager can make a world of difference to your strata scheme, but owners corporations don’t always proactively revisit their strata management agreements to ensure they reflects their current needs.
+The right strata manager can make a world of difference to your strata property, but owners corporations don’t always proactively revisit their strata management agreements to ensure they reflect their current needs.

-To encourage committees to review and renew their agreements, the NSW government has introduced new legislation that changes the way in which strata managers are appointed and the length of their term.
+To encourage committees to review and renew their agreements, the NSW has legislation that manages the way strata managers are appointed and the length of their term.

-To ensure you continue to receive valuable strata management services, we advise you to contact your strata manager immediately to extend or renew your contract before the expiry date.
+To ensure you continue to receive valuable strata management services, we suggest contacting your strata manager to check your contract’s expiry date.

-- Strata management agreements that commenced before 30 November 2016 will end on the expiry date stated in the agreement, but cannot be beyond 3 years after the start date.
+- Strata management agreements will end on the expiry date stated in the agreement.

-- Following appointment of the selected managing agent at the first annual general meeting (AGM), strata management agreements will be limited to a term of 12 months and up to 3 years thereafter.
+- Following the appointment of the selected manager at the first annual general meeting (AGM), strata management agreement will be limited to a term of 12 months and up to three years thereafter.

 - If a strata manager is appointed by the developer before the first AGM, then that appointment ends at that meeting.
 At the first AGM, a new agreement will need to be approved.

-- The strata committee can extend the period of an appointment for successive periods of up to 3 months (but not for any period that extends beyond the date of the next annual general meeting).
+- The strata committee can extend the period of an appointment for successive periods of up to three months (but not for any period that extends beyond the date of the next AGM).

-- For 3-year agreements where a strata committee decides not to reappoint an agent and fails to provide written notice, the agent will be able to extend the appointment for a maximum of 3 months.
+- For three year agreements where a strata committee decides not to reappoint an agent and fails to provide written notice, the agent will be able to extend the appointment for a maximum of three months.

-- The developer of a strata scheme, or a person connected with the developer, cannot be appointed as the strata managing agent for the scheme until 10 years after the registration of the strata plan.
+- The developer of a strata property, or a person connected with the developer, cannot be appointed as the strata managing agent for the scheme until ten years after the registration of the strata plan.